Skip to content

 • Sample of the Doodling Dragons Phonogram Coloring Book featuring the phonogram S.

 Name a Phonogram of the Day or Week!
 If your Phonogram of the Week is S, introduce both sounds: /s/ and /z/.
 Read books about snakes and roses, seals and deserts.
 Wear sandals and slippers.
 Eat star fruit, soup, raisins and dessert.
 Plant seeds.
 Learn about the four seasons.
-Color the S phonogram coloring page.
 Listen for /s/ and /z/ in each of the words.
 Add them to your phonogram posters!
 Use Phinder to help find words for each of the sounds. 🧦🌟🥣

 • Learn how to write phonograms using large-motor movements!
 Write the phonograms in salt boxes, with shaving cream, with finger paint and in the sand!
 Neuroscience shows that teaching kids how to write the phonograms helps to activate the letterbox! ☝️